Young throws for 5 TDs, Alabama tops K-State in Sugar Bowl

 THE TAKEAWAY

-Kansas State: The missed chance from the Alabama 2, the failed onside kick and a minus-2 turnover differential would have been tough to overcome in any game, never mind against the first team left out of the CFP.
-Howard finished 18-of-35 passing for 210 yards.
+Kansas State: Howard finished 18-of-35 passing for 210 yards.
 Vaughn rushed for 133 yards on 22 carries.
 Jordan Schippers had a late 1-yard TD run.

-Alabama: After saying all week that they were treating the Sugar Bowl like a championship game, the Crimson Tide backed it up.
-The narrative coming in was that Alabama doesn’t get up for low-stakes bowl games, having lost by two touchdowns each in its previous two Sugar Bowl appearances that were not part of the BCS or CFP.
+Alabama: The Tide upended the narrative that it doesn’t get up for low-stakes bowl games, having lost by two touchdowns in each of its previous two Sugar Bowls that were not part of the BCS or CFP.
 Alabama has now won 10 Sugar Bowls in 17 appearances.

 UP NEXT